 Then we have our four option choices, four possible answers.
 Quantity A is greater.
 Quantity B is greater.
 Two quantities are equal.
 The relationship cannot be determined from the information given.
 And notice again down at the bottom in the gray box, we tell you select one answer choice.

-That being the case, we don't know from the information given about the relative sizes of PS and SR. It looks like S could maybe sort of be the midpoint on this line segment PR, but we don't know that for certain.
-So, there's not enough information to determine whether A is greater, B is greater, or the two quantities are equal.
-So, in this case, the relationship cannot be determined from what we're provided.
+That being the case, we don't know from the information given about the relative sizes of PS and SR. It looks like S could maybe sort of be the midpoint in this line segment PR.
+But we don't know that for certain.
+So there's not enough information to determine whether A is greater, B is greater, or the two quantities are equal.
+So in this case, the relationship cannot be determined from what we're provided.

-So, if you try this strategy, try positive one as well as negative one, a positive number and a negative number.
-Try zero, plugging that in.
-Try a really big number, as well as a really small number.
-So, try to cover as many possible categories as you can if you're going to plug in numbers.
+So if you try this strategy, try positive 1 as well as negative 1, a positive number and a negative number.
+Try 0, plugging that in.
+Try a really big number as well as a really small number.
+So try to cover as many possible categories as you can if you're going to plug in numbers.

 Another useful strategy, depending on the math that's involved, is simplifying the comparison and seeing if that helps you make a determination.

-Turning to another question type, that being the numeric entry question.
+All right, turning to another question type, that being the numeric entry question.
 With these, you formulate an answer yourself and enter it into an answer box.
-So, there are no choices presented to you.
-Now, with these, you should enter your answer as an integer or a decimal if there is a single answer box; enter your answer as a fraction if there are two separate boxes, one for the numerator and one for the denominator.
+So there are no choices presented to you.
+And now, with these, you should enter your answer as an integer or a decimal if there's a single answer box.
+Enter your answer as a fraction if there are two separate boxes, one for the numerator and one for the denominator.

-Here is a sample numeric entry question.
-A merchant made a profit of $5 on the sale of a sweater that costs the merchant $15.
+OK, here is a sample numeric entry question.
+A merchant made a profit of $5 on the sale of a sweater that cost the merchant $15.
 What is the profit expressed as a percent of the merchant's cost?
 Give your answer to the nearest whole percent.
-So, we tell you very clearly, very explicitly give your answer to the nearest whole percent.
-So, we don't want to see any decimals in the answer box.
+So we tell you very clearly, very explicitly give your answer to the nearest whole percent.
+So we don't want to see any decimals in the answer box.

-In dealing with numeric entry questions, do exactly what the question is telling you to do, first off.
-Second off, you don't have the kind of security blanket that you do with a single selection multiple choice of knowing that the answer is presented to you as one of the answer choices.
+In dealing with numeric entry questions, do exactly what the question is telling you to do first off.
+Second off, you don't have the kind of security blanket that you do with the single selection multiple choice of knowing that the answer is presented to you as one of the answer choices.
 You just have an empty box.
 You've got to come up with the right response and enter it.
-So, you have to be very confident you're doing the-- you're solving the problem correctly.
+So you have to be very confident you're solving the problem correctly.

-Here is that same question with the correct response entered into the answer box.
+All right, here is that same question with the correct response entered into the answer box.
 The answer to the nearest whole percent is 33%.
-Basically, the calculation involves figuring out what percent of 15 is 5. $5 is the profit and the cost was $15.
-So, the profit expressed as a percent of cost-- 33%.
+Basically, the calculation involves figuring out what percent of 15 is 5. $5 is the profit.
+And the cost was $15.
+So the profit expressed as a percent of cost, 33%.

 And by all means, examine your answer to see if it is reasonable with respect to the information given.
 In the previous question about the sweater, if you had come up with an answer like 110% or something like that or 130%, that would not seem especially reasonable with respect to the information given.

-Now, here is a numeric entry question with two answer boxes, so, you'll be giving your answer as a fraction.
+Now, here is a numeric entry question with two answer boxes.
+So you'll be giving your answer as a fraction.
 Rectangle R has length 30 and width 10.
 And square S has length 5.
 What is the ratio of the perimeter of S to the perimeter of R?
 More specific instructions here tell you to give your answer as a fraction.
-There is one box for the numerator and another for the denominator.
+There's one box for the numerator and another for the denominator.

-And here is the question with the correct answer indicated, one over four.
-Notice this test taker has reduced the fraction down to one over four.
-You don't have to do that, unless the question tells you to do that.
-But here the instructions are to give your answer as a fraction.
-So, you could-- it's completely acceptable to enter 20 over 80, 20 being the length of the square.
+And here is the question with the correct answer indicated, 1 over 4.
+Notice this test taker has reduced the fraction down to 1 over 4.
+You don't have to do that unless the question tells you to do that.
+But here, the instructions are to give your answer as a fraction.
+So it's completely acceptable to enter 20 over 80, 20 being the length of the square.